Peru: Leftist Pedro Castillo leads presidential race, exit poll says | DW | 11.04.2021

 The next Peruvian president will likely be decided in a second-round vote in June.
 Reuters reported that the slight favorites to head to the second round were de Soto and radical leftist professor Castillo.

-Nearly all of Peru's president in the last three decades have either been impeached or involved in corruption scandals.
+Nearly all of Peru's presidents in the last three decades have either been impeached or involved in corruption scandals.

-The winning candidate will become Peru's fifth president in three years.
+The winning candidate in this election will become Peru's fifth president in three years.
 Three presidents came and went within a matter of days last November as widespread protests left two people dead and many more injured.